hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 6126

-Indeed, We sent this [Qur’an] down in the Night of Decree.
+Indeed, We sent this [Qur’an] down on the Night of Decree.

 # 6127